Notes from Saly: Ideas, Nerves, and Everything in Between

 Before Saly, There Was the Work

-From October 2025, when the Innovation Fund was launched, my colleagues Che Myra, Ambang Tatiane, and I were working closely with partner organisations preparing proposals for the Fund.
-These projects cut across different ideas and contexts, but they all shared one thing in common: they were ambitious, thoughtful, and grounded in real challenges around foundational learning.
-This meant weeks of conversations, brainstorming sessions, proposal drafts, feedback rounds, revisions, and re-revisions.
-We were moving between consortiums, helping teams sharpen their ideas, think through feasibility, clarify learning questions, and strengthen the logic of their proposals.
+From October 2025, when the Innovation Fund was launched, my colleagues and I were working closely with partner organisations to prepare proposals.
+These projects cut across different ideas and contexts, but they shared something important: they were ambitious, thoughtful, and grounded in real challenges around foundational learning.

 We were trusted to lead much of this process.
-That trust came with freedom, but also responsibility.
-Some days were genuinely energising.
+That trust came with freedom, but also weight.
+Some days were energising.
 Other days were long.
 And some days ended with the kind of tiredness that comes from caring deeply while racing against deadlines.
 By the time January arrived, I already knew the Innovation Fund would be an emotional undercurrent of the Saly retreat, even if it wasn’t always spoken about directly.

 Arriving in Saly: Learning in the Gaps